dentarg/auth0-blog/_posts/2017-09-13-developing-restful-apis-with-python-and-flask.markdown

 # Python 3.6.2
 ```

 Note that the command above might produce a different output in case we have a different Python version.
 What is important is that the output begins with `Python 3`, and not `Python 2`.
 If we get the latter, we can try issuing `python3 --version`.
-If this command produces the correct output, then we have to remember to replace all commands throughout the article.
+If this command produces the correct output, then we have to replace all commands throughout the article.

 ### Installing Pip